wp-plugins/drop-shadow-boxes/readme.txt

 If you'd like to contribute other languages please get in touch with me here: http://www.stevenhenty.com/contact/

-= Beta Notice =
+= Support =
-Drop Shadow Boxes is currently in beta.
 If you find any that needs fixing, or if you have any ideas for improvements, please get in touch: http://www.stevenhenty.com/contact/

 Please also get in touch if you're using the latest version of your browser but the shadows are not displaying.